Commissioning:

 In order to establish a structural link, I decided to use the hymn tune Jerusalem as common ground to all three movements.
 In the first movement the theme occurs in a minor key as part of a battle scene depicting British Soldiers.

 In the second movement the theme is much more obvious.
-Here, the Jerusalem theme represents NHS paramedics, doctors, nurses, support staff and care home workers on their own front line, early in this battle a tradition took off across the UK, to step outside and applaud the heroes of the present at 8pm on Thursday evenings.
+Here, the Jerusalem theme represents NHS paramedics, doctors, nurses, support staff and care home workers on their own front line.
+Early in this battle a tradition took off across the UK, to step outside and applaud the heroes of the present at 8pm on Thursday evenings.

 The final movement contains the entire hymn from start to finish.
 The music which approaches the hymn is uncertain, but grows stronger.
 The hymn is powerful, and the music which closes the suite is at peace, as it drifts into the distance.